A Contrarian Strategy Crushed The REIT Index In 2016

 The "Bottom 4" sectors of 2016 were Self-Storage, Retail, Residential, and Healthcare.
 Let's assume that, to keep trading costs low, we will invest in 4 names in each sector and try to have it as diversified as possible within each sector.
 Of course, this does not perfectly replicate the aforementioned strategy, but it may be close enough to achieve much of the outperformance without as much trading expenses.

-Self-Storage: Public Storage (NYSE:PSA), CubeSmart (NYSE:CUBE), Extraspace (NYSE:EXR), and Life Storage (NYSE:LSI).
+Self-Storage: Public Storage (NYSE:PSA), CubeSmart (NYSE:CUBE), Extra Space (NYSE:EXR), and Life Storage (NYSE:LSI).

 Retail: Simon Property (NYSE:SPG), General Growth (NYSE:GGP), Realty Income (NYSE:O), and Regency (NYSE:REG).